 According to Jerome Peltier (Mountain Man and the Fur Trade Series), Moses “Black” Harris wrote this note.
 A frequent companion of William Sublette, Harris has been described on several internet sites as a black man, but there is no evidence to support this other than his nickname “Black”.
 This description of Harris was left by Alfred Jacob Miller:

-According to Robert Newell, the company men were hard nosed in regards to business at the rendezvous.
-Prices were extremely high and some trappers slipped away from the rendezvous because they could not pay their debts.
+Prices were high and some trappers slipped away from the rendezvous because they could not pay their debts.
 Credit was a thing of the past.

 The only account of the 1839 rendezvous is in the journal of Dr. Frederick A. Wislizenus, a German physician.
 Moses Harris led the train with only nine helpers…a far cry from Sublette’s train to the 1830 rendezvous.